folbert/fewbricks/README.md

 5. When the location has been set, load something in the backend where the field group should show up (which will be any page if you have used the location example above).
 You should now see the field group on the page and the original content-wysiwyg should be gone.

     Add some content in the headline and content field and load up the page in the frontend.
 Is your content not being displayed?
-That's expected since the get_html-function is empty.
+That's expected since the get_brick__html-function of our new brick is empty.
 Let's fix that now.

 6. Now, add the following code where you want the content to show up (again, using the example code above, this would be in the standard page template):